antonioleal/myslackbuilds/README.md

 - Code repository:

 *Note: updater.sh not available*
+## x48ng (HP48 Calculator emulator)
+ x48ng is a vintage emulator capable of providing a faithful replication of the HP48 Calculator.
+It requires a copy of the ROM software.
+ The user can initialize an HP48GX(r) ROM in $HOME/.hp48 with: x48ng -initialize -reset -rom /usr/doc/x48ng-0.6.4/gxrom-r

+- Category: academic
+- Version: 0.6.4
 ## python3-neovim (Python client for Neovim)
  python3-neovim is a Python client for Neovim.